 The classic drop leg holster may be comfortable climbing into the back of a SWAT vehicle that looks much like an ice cream truck, and then climbing out to trot in a formation like a marching band up to the front door of your local crack house, but for us in the real world it’s not.

-During operations requiring people to sit in more standard vehicles like the Toyota Hi-lux or Land Cruiser, the drop leg becomes cumbersome and uncomfortable.
-The same can be said for modern tactical vehicles such as a MRAP or any V-hull mine-resistant vehicle.
-I’m not saying a drop adapter placing it a couple inches lower than the beltline is bad, as that is still viable and not nearly as uncomfortable.
+During operations requiring people to sit in more standard vehicles like the Toyota Hi-lux or Land Cruiser, the drop leg holster becomes cumbersome and uncomfortable.
+The same can be said for modern tactical vehicles such as an MRAP or any V-hull mine-resistant vehicle.
+I’m not saying a drop adapter placing it a couple of inches lower than the beltline is bad, as that is still viable and not nearly as uncomfortable.
 With modern advances in kydex and plastic, this position can be accomplished without unnecessary straps and still provide a little extra room to clear a load-bearing vest or put the pistol at a better, more natural position for draw.

 We have called the banners.

 Experience teaches us that light is right, that we should use the minimum equipment necessary to fully accomplish the task at hand.
 Comparing the pictures of people in early Iraq to the end of the Afghan war shows a very different picture.
-While this may not bring you as many followers on social media, or give you that .02 decrease in your el-prez, it will assist for those who actually go into harm’s way and need extra mobility and physical capability while still being able to employ their weapons efficiently.
+While this may not bring you as many followers on social media, or give you that .02 decrease in your el-prez, it will assist those who actually go into harm’s way and need extra mobility and physical capability while still being able to employ their weapons efficiently.

 Stay safe out there and train on.